 2. Make it personal

-Have you ever received a text messages from an unknown number only to follow up with, “Who is this?”
+Have you ever received a text message from an unknown number only to follow up with, “Who is this?”
 You may even be conditioned to ignore texts from unknown numbers entirely.
 If subscribers can’t identify you by the content of your message alone, you’ve already lost them.

 Your subscribers should never have to second guess who’s texting them.
 Be sure to announce yourself by including your brand name in every outgoing message.
 Your goal is to build a relationship and establish familiarity.
 We recommend using a conversational tone when writing, avoiding pretentious words.

 If your SMS service offers merge fields/personalized data fields, use them.
 A personal touch enhances the customer experience, making your business feel like a close friend.